A note on Fisher Information hypocoercive decay for the linear Boltzmann equation: Introduction

-When $\delta<\rho$, the potential $U$ is strictly convex, so that, by classical arguments (see e.g. \cite{BakryGentilLedoux}), $\mu$ satisfies a log-Sobolev inequality
+Under Assumption~\ref{Hypothese}, the Hamiltonian $H$ is strictly convex, so that, by classical arguments (see e.g. \cite{BakryGentilLedoux}), $\mu$ satisfies a log-Sobolev inequality

-where the constant $c$ only depends on $\rho-\delta$ and $\sigma$.
-For elliptic or hypoelliptic diffusions, such as the kinetic Langevin (or Fokker-Planck) equation, a short-time regularization occurs, so that the Fisher Information is finite for all positive time given that the initial entropy is finite (see for instance \cite[Theorem 9]{MonmarcheGamma}).
-However, this is not the cas for equation \eqref{EqPrincipale}, and thus we will only consider smooth initial datum with $\mathcal I(h_0)<\infty$.
-More precisely, for the sake of simplicity, we will assume that
+where the constant $c$ only depends on $\kappa$ and $\sigma$.
+For elliptic or hypoelliptic diffusions, such as the kinetic Langevin (or Fokker-Planck) equation, a short-time regularization occurs, so that the Fisher Information is finite for all positive times given that the initial entropy is finite (see for instance \cite[Theorem 9]{MonmarcheGamma}).
+However, this is not the case for equation \eqref{EqPrincipale}, and thus we will only consider smooth initial datum with $\mathcal I(h_0)<\infty$.
+More precisely, for the sake of simplicity, we will assume that, for some $\varepsilon\geqslant 0$,